Diamictite

 Elatina Formation diamictite below Ediacaran GSSP site in the Flinders Ranges NP, South Australia.
 A$1 coin for scale.

 Diamictite (/ˈdaɪ.əmɪktaɪt/; from Ancient Greek dia- (δια): 'through' and meiktós (µεικτός): 'mixed') is a type of lithified sedimentary rock that consists of unsorted to poorly sorted terrigenous sediment containing particles that range in size from clay to boulders, suspended in a matrix of mudstone or sandstone.
 The term was coined by Richard Foster Flint and others as a purely descriptive term, devoid of any reference to a particular origin.
 Some geologists restrict the usage to unsorted or poorly sorted conglomerate or breccia that consists of sparse, terrigenous gravel suspended in either a mud or sand matrix.

 Unlithified diamictite is referred to as diamicton.

-The term diamictite is often applied to unsorted or poorly sorted, lithified glacial deposits such as glacial tillite and boulder clay, and diamictites are often mistakenly interpreted as having an essentially glacial origin (see Snowball Earth).
-The most common origin for diamictites, however, is deposition by submarine mass flows like turbidites and olistostromes in tectonically active areas, and they can be produced in a wide range of other geological conditions.
-Possible origins include:
+The term diamictite is often applied to unsorted or poorly sorted, lithified glacial deposits such as glacial tillite and boulder clay.
+Diamictites in general are often understood to have been formed by ancient glaciers, for example the Snowball Earth hypothesis rests on this explanation.
+However the most common origin for diamictites is deposition by submarine mass flows like turbidites and olistostromes in tectonically active areas, and they can be produced by a range of geological conditions.
+A list of theorized origins include: